Sharundaar/UnrealImGuiDocker/README.md

 DearImGui docker branch integration in Unreal, tested with Unreal 5.3.

+# Disclaimer

+This is a work in progress, the main goal is to demonstrate usability of the imgui docker branch in unreal.
+More work is necessary to ensure the current setup doesn't break other "standard" integrations with the engine (in game UMG/Slate, capture, and others)

 # How to Use

 Simply clone the repository in your Plugins folder and compile, you can then emmit ImGui commands in any context where you have access to a Tick function.
 For example here's an editor subsystem that creates an ImGui window depending on a CVar :